 “Don’t neglect your reporting.
 It’s important to benchmark your progress across channels so that you can track progress and measure improvements.”

-When a hotel knows its actual state of parity by shopping extensively across channels at regular intervals, it’s well-positioned to be a competitive player in its local market.
+When a hotel knows its actual state of rate parity by shopping extensively across channels at regular intervals, it’s well-positioned to be a competitive player in its local market.
 Emerging channels can mean lucrative new opportunities; but without a foundational distribution strategy that builds off the basics, opportunities can quickly turn into threats.
 Hotels must insist on robust contracts that create accountability, monitor channels aggressively, and work to consolidate distribution to limit unauthorised blending.

 For a more general discussion of HEDNA LA, our blog post highlighting some of the hot topics covered gives a good overview.